EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ## Deployment of the EDB Postgres Distributed for Kubernetes operator (PG4K-PGD)

-Like PG4K helm chart install, both the operator and the operand images required by `edb-postgres-distributed-for-kubernetes` may be pulled from the `k8s_enterprise_pgd` or `k8s_standard_pgd` repositories at `docker.enterprisedb.com`, please obtaining an EDB subscription token before setup.
+Similar to the PG4K helm chart installation, both the operator and the operand images required by `edb-postgres-distributed-for-kubernetes` may be pulled from the `k8s_enterprise_pgd` or `k8s_standard_pgd` repositories at `docker.enterprisedb.com`, available with an EDB subscription plan.

 The PG4K-PGD chart installs both the PG4K-PGD and PG4K operators in the same namespace.
 The PG4K operator installed is a stable version that is part of the latest long-term support release of PG4K.

-The PG4K-PGD chart also install the cert-manager operators as dependency.
+The PG4K-PGD chart also install the cert-manager operator as a dependency.
 You can avoid this if necessary.
-See the sub-section
-[on deploying individually](#deploying-the-PG4K-PGD-operators-individually).
+See the sub-section [on deploying individually](#deploying-the-PG4K-PGD-operators-individually).

-**Note:** this helm chart uses a default registry to retrieve the operator images from: `docker.enterprisedb.com/k8s_enterprise_pgd`.
+**Note:** This helm chart uses a default registry to retrieve the operator
+images: `docker.enterprisedb.com/k8s_enterprise_pgd`.
-If you want to use another registry, you will need set it explicitly.
+If you want to use another registry, you'll need to set it explicitly.
 For more information please see the section on [controlling the image repositories](#controlling-the-image-repositories).